Setting up the starter kit

 Take a moment to explore the starter kit.
 If you have experience with modern JavaScript development, the structure and conventions should look familiar.

-• The examples directory contains demonstrations of the available APIs
+• The examples directory contains usage examples for the APIs.

 After setting up the starter kit, the next step is to preview your app in the Canva editor — and, ideally, preview it at regular intervals.
 To learn how to do this, see Previewing apps.